joker7blue/frontendAngular_datnekTest/README.md

 ## Tool used for translate

-To implement tranlation more quickly, we use **ngx-translate/core** and **ngx-translate/http-loader** --save library.
-You can see more about it on [ngx-translate/core & ngx-translate/http-loader](https://github.com/ngx-translate/core)
+To implement tranlation more quickly, we use **ngx-translate/core** and **ngx-translate/http-loader** libraries.
+You can learn more about it on [ngx-translate/core & ngx-translate/http-loader](https://github.com/ngx-translate/core).

 ## Tools used for user interface